meverline/my-transite-dm/servers/dbLoader/README.md

 ## DB Loadr

-Loads from http://api.transitfeeds.com/v which is the contains the trainsite data in GTF format.
+Loads from  http://transitfeeds.com/ using api found at  http://transitfeeds.com/api/ which is the contains the trainsite data in ZIP file with a Transite file in GTF format.

 Recives request/jobs from SMQ